leograba/spincome/README.md

 ## ToDo list

 - Data input validation
-- Transfer all DB logic to a separate file
+- Transfer all DB logic to a separate file --> OK for now
 - Make a login kind of stuff work
-- Understand how application icon works
+- Understand how application icon works --> low prio
 - Use the right console.something() instead of always console.log() and add file and function name
+- Currently uses the last rowid to position current selection, if I remember right.
+This is a bad idea if entries are removed from the DB.
+- Standardize error handling - throw, console.error(), console.trace(), etc